bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 - mean: 191
 - distribution: heavily right-tailed; peaks at far left (count = 1 to 5)

+While examining the data, I noticed the distribution of `count` is quite different between day/night or peak/offpeak.
+I even used this to build a split model.

 ![Histogram of count](plots/count-histogram.png "Histogram of count")

 ### `datetime`, `hour`, `dayofweek`, and `month`